Dynatrace/dynatrace-operator/doc/debug.md

   - Change the container command to use `dlv`, which then starts up the actual operator code.
   - Forward the debugger port to localhost.
 - To simplify these steps, I created Makefile commands:
-  - `debug/prepare/csi-server`: Patches all files so you have enough RAM and the debugger is included when building.
+  - `debug/build`: Builds the image with Delve included.
+  - `debug/deploy`: Install the image into the cluster.
+In addition, it
+    - Removes the security context from the webhook pod, as Telepresence would copy it and fail.
+    - Scales down the webhook pod to 1 replica.
+    - Removes the limits from the CSI driver containers, as Delve requires more RAM.
+    - Changes the startup command for the CSI driver to use Delve.
-  - `debug/tunnel/csi-driver`: Opens a tunnel between the debugger and your PC.
-This must run while debugging.
+  - `debug/tunnel`: Opens a tunnel from your local machine to the CSI driver pod, so your IDE can connect to it.
-  - `debug/remove/csi-server`: Removes the patches from before.
 - After that, just use it in your IDE:
   - IntelliJ:
-    - Add a new debug configuration for “Go Remote”.
+    - Add a new debug configuration for "Go Remote".
     - Enter `localhost` as the host and `40000` as the port.
-    - Set “On disconnect” to “Leave it running”.
+    - Set "On disconnect" to "Leave it running".
   - VSCode:
     - Add a debug configuration.
-    - Go to “Connect to Server”.
+    - Go to "Connect to Server".
     - Enter `127.0.0.1` as the host and `40000` as the port.
-    - Change “remotePath” to “github.com/Dynatrace/dynatrace-operator”.
+    - Change "remotePath" to "github.com/Dynatrace/dynatrace-operator".
+- When you are done
+  - Remove the debugging patches with `make install`.
+  - Turn off the tunnel with `make debug/tunnel/stop`

 ### CSI-Driver Provisioner

 - The same steps as for the server:
-  - `make debug/prepare/csi-provisioner`
-  - `debug/tunnel/csi-driver`
+- Makefile commands:
+  - `debug/build`: Builds the image with Delve included.
+  - `debug/deploy`: Install the image into the cluster.
+  - `debug/tunnel`: Opens a tunnel from your local machine to the CSI driver pod.
+- After that, just use it in your IDE:
-  - Use the same debug configuration as for the server.
+  - Same as before, but **change the port** to `40001`.

 ### Operator Main Code